Tips of the week !

 📢 Lots of new stuff on the platform this week!
 You have the full list here.

-In particular, a great news for analysts whose beautiful graphs always end up in slides (we know some of them 😅 ): you can now download all DataMa graphs and comments on PowerPoint in one click.
+In particular, a great news for analysts whose beautiful graphs always end up in slides (we know some of them 😅 ): you can now download all Datama graphs and comments on PowerPoint in one click.
 Just click on the “ppt” icon on the top right of the graph.

 Boom 💥